enizor/rusty-pick-em/progress.md

 ## Backend

-- [ ] Setup Rocket: have an 'hello-world'
+- [X] Setup Rocket: have an 'hello-world'

+    Using the official tutorial, pretty easy to setup.

 - [ ] Setup Diesel: create a table 'game' and implement CRUD operations